elastic/elasticsearch-dsl-py/docs/api.rst

 ------

 .. autoclass:: Search
-   :inherited-members:
    :members:

 .. autoclass:: MultiSearch
-   :inherited-members:
    :members:

-.. autoclass:: AsyncSearch
-   :inherited-members:
-   :members:

-.. autoclass:: AsyncMultiSearch
-   :inherited-members:
-   :members:

 Document
 --------

 .. autoclass:: Document
-   :inherited-members:
    :members:

-.. autoclass:: AsyncDocument
-   :inherited-members:
-   :members:

 Index
 -----

 .. autoclass:: Index
-   :inherited-members:
    :members:

-.. autoclass:: AsyncIndex
-   :inherited-members:
-   :members:

 Faceted Search
 --------------

 .. autoclass:: FacetedSearch
-   :inherited-members:
    :members:

-.. autoclass:: AsyncFacetedSearch
-   :inherited-members:
-   :members:

 Update By Query
 ----------------
 .. autoclass:: UpdateByQuery
-   :inherited-members:
   :members:

-.. autoclass:: AsyncUpdateByQuery
-   :inherited-members:
-   :members:

 Mappings
 --------

-If you wish to create mappings manually you can use the ``Mapping`` or ``AsyncMapping`` classes, for more advanced use cases, however, we recommend you use the :ref:`doc_type` abstraction in combination with :ref:`index` (or :ref:`index-template`) to define index-level settings and properties.
+If you wish to create mappings manually you can use the ``Mapping`` class, for more advanced use cases, however, we recommend you use the :ref:`doc_type` abstraction in combination with :ref:`index` (or :ref:`index-template`) to define index-level settings and properties.
 The mapping definition follows a similar pattern to the query dsl: